GUIDE 2026

 The use of appropriate vocabulary is essential for successful communication.
 If your audience does not understand the words that you use, then your documentation will lose its utility.

 However, most documentation is written for the layperson.
-That is why it is better to match the vocabulary to the audience and avoid the use of jargon and complex terminology.
+That is why it is better to match the vocabulary to the audience and avoid jargon and complex terminology.

 3. Content Quality

 Good structure and readability only help if the content is high quality.
-Common criteria of content quality for technical documentation include:
+Standard criteria of content quality for technical documentation include:

-• Accuracy: Inaccurate content will create rather than solve problems.
+• Accuracy: Inaccurate content creates rather than solves problems.
 Therefore, technical writers and other team members involved in documentation creation must ensure content accuracy.

 • Relevance: Content that is accurate but outdated does not help users.
 Therefore, content must be relevant for today and reflect current research, trends, and information.